 If it's blank, then your child did not write their homework down.

 Kat Buckner teaches 5th grade Reading and ELA.
 She received her Bachelor’s Degree in Elementary Education from Centenary College of Louisiana.
 Ms. Buckner joined the A.C.
 Steere family in 2014.
 Before becoming a Gator, she taught 1st, 2nd, and 5th grade at Barret Paideia Academy.
 When Ms. Buckner isn’t working, she enjoys painting, blogging, and writing.
-She is also a runner, yogi, and likes to design t-shirts.
-Ms. Buckner comes from a military family and loves to travel.
+She is also a runner, yogi, and enjoys riding her bicycle Ms. Buckner comes from a military family and loves to travel.
 She has been to Greece, Italy, England, France, Mexico, Guam, and Turkey.
 She also creates things for teachers on Teachers Pay Teachers.
 Ms. Buckner's current goals are to continue to create and sell artwork, save money, travel, and eventually go back to school to become a counselor.